Middlewich Manor: Residents

 John Roylance (1745-1812) built The Manor in about 1800.
 During the nineteenth century the house was often called “Newton Manor” or Manor Hall.
 The historian Daniel Lysons said in 1810 that John Roylance had recently purchased the estate and built a mansion as his residence.
 He was a wealthy landowner who also owned properties in Stanthorne and Winsford.

 In 1802 he married Elizabeth Billington but the couple had no children.
 When he died in 1812 he left his wife an annuity and her marriage settlement.
 His property was left to William Court who was the son of John’s cousin Ann Court.

 William Court (1786-1856) became a wealthy landowner and salt proprietor after his inheritance.
 He made substantial additions to the Manor in about 1840 which are shown on the etching.
-In 1809 he married Elizabeth Wood (1883-1818) who was the daughter of John Wood of Longnor.
+In 1809 he married Elizabeth Wood (1783-1818) who was the daughter of John Wood of Longnor.
 The couple had four children.
 Elizabeth died in 1818 and William was a widower for the next 34 years.
 Then in 1852 he married Elizabeth Turner (1800-1882) who had independent means.
 When William died in 1856 his eldest son William Roylance Court (1812-1881) became the owner of the estates including the Manor.

-William Roylance Court (1812-1881) married in 1846 Jane Skerratt (1822-1901), daughter of James Skerratt of Wheellock House Sandbach.
+William Roylance Court (1812-1881) married in 1846 Jane Skerratt (1822-1901), daughter of James Skerratt of Wheellock House, Sandbach.
 The couple had three sons and five daughters.
 When he died his eldest son William Roylance Court (1852-1917) inherited the estates.

 William Roylance Court (1852-1917) was a barrister as well as a landed proprietor.
-In 1883 he married Mary Carlaw Walker (1859-1933), daughter of Sir Andrew Barclay Walker of Osmaston Manor Derby.
+In 1883 he married Mary Carlaw Walker (1859-1933), daughter of Sir Andrew Barclay Walker of Osmaston Manor, Derby.
 The couple had one son and two daughters.
 The 1891 census records the family living in the Manor with a governess, lady’s maid, butler, two footmen, a cook, two housemaids and a kitchen maid.
 William was a colourful figure.
 He played polo and was a member of the Cheshire Hunt.
-Their only son William Herbert Roylance Court (1885-1915) was a Captain in the 9th Lancers and was killed at Ypres in World War 1.
-When William died in 1917 his wife Mary continued to live at the Manor.
+Their only son William Herbert Roylance Court (1885-1915) was a Captain in the 9th Lancers and was killed at Ypres in World War I. When William died in 1917 his wife Mary continued to live at the Manor.
 When she died in 1933 their eldest daughter Evelyn Roylance Rolt inherited the property.

 Evelyn Roylance Rolt (1884-1941) had married Brigadier-General Stuart Peter Rolt in 1912 and the couple had six children.
 After Evelyn died in 1941 the house remained in the Rolt family for some time.
 From 1955 until 1984 it was in the occupation of the Willing-Denton family.